tan-yong-sheng/mailchimp_auto/README.md

 * `mailchimp-marketing` to automate creating campaign on Mailchimp
 * `jinja2` for managing tags inserted into the HTML email template to loop over and replace the data elements

+To make the email campaign design editable even after uploaded to the server programmatically (e.g., edit the uploaded image written in html), you could refer to this Mailchimp template language to have a minor change to your html template: https://templates.mailchimp.com/getting-started/template-language/
 ----
 ## Motivation
 As a newbie hobbyist in Python, I found it very troublesome to drag and drop the editor in MailChimp in a weekly basis just to change some certain contents in the template that wastes me 30 minutes per change, thus I need a way to automate that campaign creation.